smucclaw/eu-ai-act/act.md

 2. An AI system intended to be used as a safety component of a product covered by the legislation referred to in paragraph 1 shall be considered as high risk if it is required to undergo a third-party conformity assessment with a view to the placing on the market or putting into service of that product pursuant to above mentioned legislation.
 This provision shall apply irrespective of whether the AI system is placed on the market or put into service independently from the product.

-3. AI systems referred to in Annex III shall be considered high-risk.
+3. AI systems referred to in Annex III shall be considered high-risk in any of the following cases:

+    a.  the output of the system is immediately effective with respect to the intended purpose of the system without the need for a human to validate it;

+    b.  the output of the system consists of information that constitutes the sole basis or is not purely accessory in respect of the relevant action or decision to be taken by the

+human, and may therefore lead to a significant risk to the health, safety or fundamental rights.

+In order to ensure uniform conditions for the implementation of this Regulation, the Commission shall, no later than one year after the entry into force of this Regulation, adopt implementing acts to specify further the purely accessory nature of the information across the relevant high-risk AI systems referred to in Annex III.
+Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 74, paragraph 2.

 *Article 7 Amendments to Annex III*

-1. The Commission is empowered to adopt delegated acts in accordance with Article 73 to update the list in Annex III by adding high-risk AI systems where both of the following conditions are fulfilled:
+1. The Commission is empowered to adopt delegated acts in accordance with Article 73 to [ amend ]{.ul}the list in Annex III by adding high-risk AI systems where both of the following conditions are fulfilled:

     a.  the AI systems are intended to be used in any of the areas listed in points 1 to 8 of Annex III;

-    b.  the AI systems pose a risk of harm to the health and safety, or a risk of adverse impact on fundamental rights, that is, in respect of its severity and probability of occurrence, equivalent to or greater than the risk of harm or of adverse impact posed by the high-risk AI systems already referred to in Annex III.
+    b.  the AI systems pose a risk of harm to the health and safety, or a risk of adverse impact on fundamental rights, that is, in respect of its severity and probability of occurrence, equivalent to or greater than the risk of harm or of adverse impact posed by the high- risk AI systems already referred to in Annex III.

 2. When assessing for the purposes of paragraph 1 whether an AI system poses a risk of harm to the health and safety or a risk of adverse impact on fundamental rights that is equivalent to or greater than the risk of harm posed by the high-risk AI systems already referred to in Annex III, the Commission shall take into account the following criteria: